Cultural sensitivity and the church's outreach

 "Whoa!" you're saying.
 "Hold your horses.
 I signed up for a course in Global Evangelism.
 Why are we spending time on this?
 Shouldn't we be out there preaching Jesus and calling people to repent of their sins?"

-I wanted to come up with ten distinct reasons to study culture.
+I wanted to come up with ten reasons to study culture.
 So far, I have five.
 Help me out.
 Add some more:

 1. The Bible celebrates culture, often giving elaborate descriptions.
 God's creative genius is reflected in the tremendous cultural variations of our world.